 Integrate Catalyst SD-WAN Manager with Security Cloud Control

-Cisco's SD-WAN solutions, including the Catalyst and Secure Router series, are designed to seamlessly integrate with Cisco's security portfolio, offering comprehensive control and management over network security features.
+You can use Cisco SD-WAN solutions, including the Catalyst and Secure Router series, with Cisco security portfolio to control and manage network security features.

-Security Cloud Control and Catalyst SD-WAN Manager integration provides centralized management for Cisco Catalyst SD-WAN and Branch WAN environments, allowing organizations to efficiently configure, monitor, and enforce security policies across their networks.
-This integration also facilitates advanced troubleshooting, rule optimization, and change management on the Catalyst SD-WAN Manager.
+The integration of Security Cloud Control Firewall Management and Catalyst SD-WAN Manager provides centralized management for Cisco Catalyst SD-WAN and Branch WAN environments.
+This enables organizations to configure, monitor, and enforce security policies across their networks.
+It also facilitates advanced troubleshooting, rule optimization, and change management on Catalyst SD-WAN Manager.

 • Security Discovery: Identifies existing security configurations and policies through the onboarded Catalyst SD-WAN Manager.